 This section introduces some of the machinery that is used throughout the paper.
-The presented solution methodology for the Fredholm integral equation relies heavily on the properties of Kronecker products in combination with multidimensional tensor contraction [21].
+The presented solution methodology for the Fredholm integral equation relies heavily on the properties of Kronecker products in combination with multidimensional tensor contraction [39].
 We briefly review the main properties used in this work and illustrate their use in the Kronecker matrix-vector product.
 The Kronecker structure of the involved matrices is a direct consequence of the chosen tensor product spline function spaces.
 We briefly introduce B-splines as a basis for polynomial splines and Non-Uniform Rational B-splines (NURBS) for smooth geometrical mappings.
-For additional details we refer the reader to standard reference books [10, 53].
+For additional details we refer the reader to standard reference books [19,47].

 2.1.
-Evaluation of the computational cost of an algoritm
+Evaluation of the computational cost of an algorithm

 The computational cost of the algorithms discussed in this work are evaluated in terms of floating point operations per second (flops).
-A single flop represents the amount of work required to preform one floating point addition, subtraction, multiplication or division [21].
+A single flop represents the amount of work required to preform one floating point addition, subtraction, multiplication or division [39].
 Although the number of flops does not provide a complete assessment of the efficiency of an algorithm, it is widely used in the literature.
-Indeed, many other considerations such as cache-line efficiency and number of memory allocations can have a large impact on the performance of an algorithm.
-Typically, we are interested in the leading terms that dominate the computational cost of an algorithm and record the performance in terms of an order-of-magnitude estimate of the number of flops, written in Big-Oh notation as $\mathcal{O}(\cdot)$.
+Indeed, many other considerations such as cacheline efficiency and number of memory allocations can have a large impact on the performance of an algorithm and record the performance in terms of an order-of-magnitude estimate of the number of flops, written in Big-Oh notation as $\mathcal{O}(\cdot)$ .